CodeInTheSkies/Mining-CTAs-in-common-cancers/README.md

 The code is written such that we can analyze multiple cancers in a single run by specifying a list of abbreviations from the [TCGA abbreviations Table](/smalldata/tcga_abbr.txt) (see comments in the code for further details).

 ### Results
 We now describe some sample results, interpretations, and follow-up analyses.
-A large multipage PDF file containing full-sized heatmaps for a number of cancers analyzed thus far are available for download in [plots](/plots/HtMapTCGA_andNormals_CTAvsTMB_Combined.pdf).

 Here is a sample heatmap section that has the top few and the bottom few CTAs for breast cancer, with patient samples grouped by subtypes and low, mid, and high TMB groups.